YeeOreo/CompilerRRRR/README.md

 ## Usage(on terminal)：
 flex calculator_trail.l

-it should produces lex.yy.c
+> It should produces lex.yy.c

 bison -d calculator_trail.y

-it should produces calculator_trail.tab.h and calculator_trail.tab.c
+> It should produces calculator_trail.tab.h and calculator_trail.tab.c

 gcc calculator_trail.tab.c lex.yy.c -lfl

-it should produces a.exe
+> It should produces a.exe

 ./a.exe

-It starts to run the calculator. you can type any Arithmetic expression on terminal.
+> It starts to run the calculator.

+> You can type any Arithmetic expression on terminal.

 example(omitted, this calculator still has BUGs.)
 ---